Call4Cloud | MMP-C | Autopilot | Device Preparation

 The package seems to have issues getting installed.
 To be sure I checked on a working and not working device.
 On the left is the device that is having issues and on the right, is the working one.

-When reading that blog marked in green, I noticed I indeed stumbled upon that same error when trying to remove the possibility to let users (Non-Admin) install Appx Packages on their own
+When reading that blog marked in green, I noticed I indeed stumbled upon that same error when trying to remove the possibility of letting users (Non-Admin) install Appx Packages on their own

 Before opening the Intune portal, I decided to make sure this policy was indeed configured on the device itself.
 I opened the registry and opened the PolicyManager key.
 As shown below, this BlockNonAdminUserInstall key was indeed configured to 1